Petrobras: Significantly Overvalued

 - In contrast, growth in non-combusted fuel use, particularly as a feedstock in petrochemicals, will remain relatively robust (according to the estimates of BP 2.1% per year).
 Non-combusted use, especially within the petrochemicals sector, takes over as the main source of growth for liquids fuel demand.

-Therefore, we think that oil producers, especially the Upstream-oriented companies, will be under significant pressure for the reasons explained above.
+Therefore, we think that oil producers, especially the upstream-oriented companies, will be under significant pressure for the reasons explained above.

 Comparative Valuation